mbideau/rssbot/README.md

 - doing all that from a different machine with the same python version, with same no results

-I had to give up making it work with _python3.5_.
-When I updated to _python3.7_, everything started working flawlessly with any workground !
+I had to give up making it work with _python3.5_ !
+When I updated to _python3.7_, everything started working flawlessly with any workground.

 ### (Not recommended) Patching rss2email to disable SSL verification